jina-ai/jina/docs/tutorials/scale-out.md

 As Jina reported, it takes around 6 seconds to accomplish the task.
 6 seconds sounds reasonable (at index time), but bear in mind that this is just a test corpus.
-What if you needs to index millions of documents?
+What if you need to index millions of documents?

 ```shell
            Flow@2011375[I]:🎉 Flow is ready to use!